WillSimister/ZumoRobot/README.md

  For all modes -
  If you would like to communicate with the Zumo robot over wifi - in the Arduino sketch - communicate over Serial1.
  If you would like to communicate with the Zumo robot over USB connection - in the Arduino Sketch - communicate over Serial.

+ To use Mode 1s GUI -

+ Press Play on the Processing IDE.

+ The GUI is laid out like standard arrow keys on a keyboard.
+I.e. Up, Down, Left and Right.
+ Up button = forwards.
+ Down button = backwards.
+ Left button = turn left.
+ Right Button = turn right.

+ The key presses associated are -
+ Up - W
+ Down - S
+ Left - A
+ Right D

+ Mode 3 - GUI

+ Press play on the Processing Sketch.